 DESCRIPTION AND METHODOLOGIES

-The 2018 Summer School was co-organized by the University of Minho, the Global Platform 4 Syrian Students and the IUAV University (Italy), with the support of ESCWA - NAFS (United Nations - Economic Commission for Western Asia - National Agenda for the Future of Syria).
+The 2018 Summer School was co-organized by the University of Minho, the Global Platform for Syrian Students and the IUAV University (Italy), with the support of ESCWA - NAFS (United Nations - Economic Commission for Western Asia - National Agenda for the Future of Syria).
 This Summer School aimed at bringing together participants who are overwhelmingly Syrian or from a Syrian background -preferably students or junior professionals in the fields of architecture, engineering, urban planning, landscaping architecture, or those with a keen interest in and knowledge of Syria and the region.

 This Summer School was driven by the goal of achieving close cooperation with international organizations and partners in order to develop synergies, enhance collaborative coordinated actions and create multiplier effects.